Design in restaurants is art and science.

 Human beings react to colors physiologically.
-Some of these reactions are good for the dining experience and some are bad.
-Knowing which colors trigger which response and making sure you are using colors intentionally and effectively is an integral part in the execution of your design.
+Some of these reactions are good for the dining experience, and some are bad.
+Knowing which colors trigger which response and making sure you’re using colors intentionally is a key part of design.

 This color wheel depicts the physiological responses to different colors and the impact it has on appetite.
 The color wheel can be divided into three sections: Strong Appetite Stimulants, Mild Appetite Stimulants, and Appetite Suppressants.